 This is a big mistake.
-We wouldn’t think of going shopping for just a television – any old television – without asking ourselves where this particular television is going to be used, who’s going to be watching it, and of course how much it’s going to be costing us.
+We wouldn’t think of going shopping for a television without asking ourselves where it's going to be used, who’s going to be watching it and of course, how much it’s going to be costing us.

-By way of illustration, let’s take a look at how you plan to use your credit card.
+So let’s take a look at how you plan to use your credit card.
 Keep in mind that there’s no reason why you shouldn’t – and a lot of good reasons why you should – use a different card for each different use.
 That way, it should be possible to make the most of each of your cards at the lowest possible cost.